Maral-Alshanaa/CruxSight.ai/README.md

 ## Paper

-**"Theory of Constraints-Driven Causal GNNs for Microservices Bottleneck Detection and Management"** Maral Alshanaa -- doctoral thesis, supervised by Kadan Aljoumaa.
+**"Theory of Constraints-Driven Causal GNNs for Microservices Bottleneck Detection and Management"** Maral Alshanaa -- Academic thesis, supervised by Kadan Aljoumaa.

 ---